pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 1. Place all dependencies that are not a part of the web application but are necessary to build or test the project in the **require-dev** section.

     - Example dependencies are `php_codesniffer` and `phpunit`.
-Dev dependencies are deployed to Dev and Multidev environments but not to Test and Live environments.
+Dev dependencies are deployed to Dev and Multidev environments, but not to Test and Live environments.

 ## Continuous Integration